 The first UP unit selected to become part of the Sulzer rebuild program was UP 34, which was stored out of service at Salt Lake City at the time, and moved in late 1979 to Morrison Knudsen at Boise, Idaho.
 All car body modifications for UP 34, which became Sulzer-powered UP 60, were done by Morrison Knudsen at Boise as part of the prototype testing of the first unit.
 UP 60 was completed in late July 1980, and released for service by Morrison Knudsen on July 28, 1980.

 The car bodies for the other five Sulzer SD45s were modified by UP at Omaha, and the units were then shipped to Morrison-Knudsen in Boise for installation of the Sulzer engines.
-After Morrison Knudsen had installed the new engine in each of the units, and as they were completed in August 1981 through June 1982, each rebuilt locomotive worked east to North Platte, for repaint and renumber.
+After Morrison Knudsen had installed the new Sulzer engine in each of the units, and as they were completed in August 1981 through June 1982, each rebuilt locomotive worked east to North Platte, for repaint and renumber.
 After being fully painted and lettered at North Platte, the rebuilt units worked back west to Salt Lake City for final adjustments by Morrison Knudsen personnel prior to entering road service.
 UP's shops in Salt Lake City, Utah, were the major maintenance point for the Sulzer SD45s, or as UP called them, SD45Ms, with Morrison Knudsen personnel working closely with UP's own mechanical forces.
-Morrison Knudsen had developed its own designation for its rebuilt units, using TE83-6S (Tractive Effort, 83,000 pounds, 6 axle, Sulzer) for these Sulzer-powered units.
-The rebuilding continued through 1981: UP 61 was rebuilt from UP 14 in August; UP 62 was rebuilt from UP 15 in September; UP 63 was rebuilt from UP 13 in October; and UP 64 was rebuilt from UP 8 in December.
-The last Sulzer-powered SD45, UP 65, formerly UP 37, was released by Morrison Knudsen in June 1982.
+Morrison Knudsen used its own designation for these Sulzer-powered locomotives: TE83-6S (Tractive Effort, 83,000 pounds, 6 axle, Sulzer).

 The total cost to modify UP 60 was reported as $349,000, which included $36,000 to modify the carbody and other parts of the SD45, $299,500 for the Sulzer engine, and $14,000 for MK to install the engine at its Boise facility.
 Union Pacific chose to assume the cost to modify the SD45s at its Omaha facility, to prepare them for installation of the Sulzer engines, thereby saving $36,000 on the cost for each unit.

-The work by UP at Omaha to modify UP no. 14 was completed on April 13, 1981, and the unit was sent to MK at Boise for installation of the Sulzer engine.
-The work on UP no. 14, and all subsequent units included removal of the carbody and all engine components, modification to the frame to include removal of existing ballast blocks, and changing the engine mounting pads, modification of the carbody to allow installation of Sulzer engine and associated fuel and cooling components.
+Details of the modifications comes from a report for converting UP 14 to UP 61.
+The work by UP at Omaha to modify UP 14 was completed on April 13, 1981, and the unit was sent to MK at Boise for installation of the Sulzer engine.
+The work on UP 14, and all subsequent units included removal of the carbody and all engine components, modification to the frame to include removal of existing ballast blocks, and changing the engine mounting pads, modification of the carbody to allow installation of Sulzer engine and associated fuel and cooling components.
 The work at Omaha required 2,380 man hours, with work being done by all four crafts (Machinists, Electricians, Boilermakers and Pipefitters).

 Gallons Per Hour